mwfongAWS/doc-planner/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.# mwfong-doc-planner
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
-# doc-planner